Gold Shoulder Rosy Tetra (Hyphessobrycon paepkei)

 |GH||1 - 12|

-Natural Habitat of the Gold Shoulder Rosy Tetra
+Photos of the Gold Shoulder Rosy Tetra

 Gold Shoulder Rosy Tetras are endemic to the Rio Demini Basin in Brazil in South America.
 These Tetras Primarily inhabit very vegetated forested areas where they can hide away from predators under plant cover and submerged roots.
 The water in their habitat is relatively sluggish, and it is usually stained a yellowish-brown colour from the release of tannins and other chemicals discharged from decaying organic material, leading to very acidic water.